gradesta/gradesta/CONTRIBUTING.md

 - `bug` which contains bugs.
 Bugs can be moved to the `work_table` directory by anyone by adding a failing test to the `work_table` directory.
 - `feature`

+The `bug` dir has two subdirs:

+- `reproduced` which contains bugs that have happened to multiple people and ideally have an explanation on how to reproduce them
+- `unclear-unreproduced` which contains all other bugs

 The `feature` dir has two subdirs:

 - `roadmap` contains feature requests that the maintainers want too.